Skip to main content

 1. No smoking, candles, matches, or any other use of fire shall be permitted in the meeting rooms.

-2. The Library prohibits the use of tobacco, alcohol, and the illicit use of controlled substances in all meeting rooms and on all library property.
+2. The Library prohibits the use of tobacco and the illicit use of controlled substances in all meeting rooms and on all library property.
+Alcoholic beverages also prohibited, except in the cases outlined in the library’s Alcohol Use Policy.

 3. Users shall not permit persons to exceed room occupancy requirements.

-4. The Library Board of Trustees or the City of Hiawatha are not responsible for accidents, injury, or loss of individual property incurred by groups or individuals while using the meeting room.
+4. The Library Board of Trustees or the City of Hiawatha are not responsible for accidents, injury, or loss of individual property incurred by groups or individuals while using a room.

 Set Up/Take Down